The History Of Glenwood Springs, CO

 Held every October, costumed actors portray the pioneers of Glenwood Springs who are buried in the cemetery.
-Tour guides lead you up the ½ mile trail to the graveyard at night by lantern light.
-With tickets going on sale October 1st, this fundraiser for the Frontier Historical Society is a sell out every year, so buy your tickets early.
+Tour guides lead visitors up the half-mile trail to the graveyard at night by lantern light.
+With tickets going on sale October 1, this fundraiser for the Frontier Historical Society is a sell out every year, so buy your tickets early.

 Storm King Fire & Memorial

 On July 6, 1994, 14 firefighters perished as a wall of flames swept over them in a matter of seconds.
-Trapped by steep slopes and dense vegetation, they gave their lives in the line of duty on Storm King Mountain about five miles west of Glenwood Springs, Colorado.
+Trapped by steep slopes and dense vegetation, they gave their lives in the line of duty on Storm King Mountain about five miles west of Glenwood Springs.

-There is a memorial at Two Rivers Park to honor of the 14 fallen firefighters.
+There is a memorial at Two Rivers Park to honor the 14 fallen firefighters.
 It is a stopping place for firefighter crews passing through Glenwood Springs either enroute to a fire or returning home.
 It honors all firefighters and allows visitors to reflect on how courageous wildland firefighters are - putting their lives on the line to save others.

-In addition, the Storm King 14 Memorial Committee wanted to pay tribute at the site where the firefighters lost their lives.
-Their goal was to help us understand and reflect upon what happened at Storm King Mountain and to learn from that fateful day.
+Visitors can also trace the path of fallen fighters to pay their respects and to better understand what happened that day.
+The Storm King Memorial Trail is a primitive trail that is very similar to the one the firefighters took.
 This trail is not recommended for everyone.
 You must be in good health and it is recommended to hike with another person.
 The BLM maintains the path in this condition, based on the families' wishes to pay tribute to the firefighters and acknowledge the conditions they work under.
 The trail is used to educate and train Smoke Jumpers and Hotshot crews during the summer months.
-If you are planning your next Colorado Vacation, our rich history is a must.